How to buy Netwealth Group (NWL) shares

 Netwealth Group share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Netwealth Group's is 0.1879.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Netwealth Group's is 0.4673.
 This would suggest that Netwealth Group's shares are less volatile than average (for this exchange).

 Netwealth Group overview